UltimateJupiter/ultimatejupiter.github.io/content/publication/zhu-power-2025/index.md

   signal.
 We also experimentally demonstrate that it appears hard to detect or recover learning materials that were used in the context during training.
 This may have implications for data security as well as copyright.

+# Display this page in the Featured widget?
+featured: true
+image:
+  caption: 'Sample efficiency of context-enhanced learning'
+  focal_point: ""
+  preview_only: false

 tags:
 - Computer Science - Machine Learning
 links: